 My desire to understand human behavior, culture, and history led to pursue a career in fashion and costume design.
 The way we dress in society can both bring together and separate people.
 My exposure from retail, e-commerce, brand management, apparel construction, costume archival, to being on the set in film and theatre has diversified my experiences.
 In this growing global creative economy, I hope to collaborate with more creative people and build upon a creative empire for the future aspiring creative people.

 My desire to understand culture and history led me to combine innovative ways in my designs.
 My desire is to heighten my expression of ideas and create and stimulating elements creating nostalgia.
 I think of the human body as a landscape, in which we can embellish the glamour of which we dream of.
 My work is not set in stone to go one direction nor two, I can pave many paths in my work aesthetics with my inspirations.
 My main area of aesthetics are Expressionism; and Wabi-Sabi, the aesthetic of seeing the beauty of imperfections.
 I mainly focus on designing unisex fashion, and concept traditional Korean/Japanese/Chinese costumes.

 ☆PERSONAL INSIGHT ON UNISEX FASHION☆

 Everyday we face barriers of discrimination, social boundaries, and society’s perception and expectation of us.
-My unisex clothing label “Beyond the Boundary” is my personal favorite, and something I innovate my artistic expression the most; as it speaks of breaking barriers that are placed upon you by others.
+My unisex clothing label “Beyond the Boundary” is my personal favorite, and something I innovate my artistic expression into the most; as it speaks of breaking barriers that are placed upon you by others.
 What artist/designer growing up hasn’t experienced criticism and backlash for your creative journey/career choice?
 Especially from your elders or even peers.
 The “Beyond the Boundary” label is a label against labels, and is the freedom of expression.
 Who gives the power to those that say you can’t do this, this, and that in fashion?
 Why is so and so limited to only girls / only guys?
 You can view more at http://www.btb.fashion/our-products/